Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

 ----------------------------------------------
-     Week 1 Recap
+     Week 1 Recap - Regression Method

-- Learned around 7 Regression algorithms and how to implement it mainly in Python with the breslow dataset.
+- Learned around 8 Regression algorithms and how to implement them mainly in Python with the breslow dataset.
 ![Regression Algorithms 1](/Calendar/img/regression1.png)
 ![Regression Algorithms 2](/Calendar/img/regression2.png)

+- Can now calculate the Least Square Regression

 - Read the Second Chapter from the Introduction to Machine Learning with Python book

 - Listened to 3 DataSkeptic podcasts